Pier 39 is on San Francisco’s northern waterfront at the Fisherman’s Wharf.

 1. Eat at a waterfront restaurant at Pier 39.

 Enjoy glorious views at one of Pier 39’s waterfront restaurants.
-Try the upscale Chart House or Fog Harbor Fish House.
-Some more casual options are the Crab House or Pier Market.
+Try the upscale Fog Harbor Fish House, or more casual dining options at the Crab House or Pier Market.
 If you have kids, the fun atmosphere at Bubba Gump is perfect.

 2. Visit the Sea Lion docks.